gd-programming/gd.docs/docs/resources/server/mappack.md

 ### Trivia

-- Map Packs use the same response parser as Gauntlets
+- Map packs use the same response parser as gauntlets

 - Although Map Packs only show a hard demon in-game, they can actually display each demon difficulty by using a specific value in key `6`